LamininSolutions/mfsql-connector/source/getting-started/configuration-and-setup/setup-powershell-utilities/index.rst

 Setup of target database
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Download the script :download:` setupDatabase.sql <setupDatabase.sql>` or in the application folder to set the permissions and users in the database.
+Download the script :download:`setupDatabase <setupDatabase.sql>` or in the application folder to set the permissions and users in the database.
 Note this script need modifications for your specific environment and should be used as a baseline.

-Download the script :download: expl.ValidateDatabase.sql `<expl.ValidateDatabase.sql>` or in the application folder to update the procedure in the target database
+Download the script :download:`expl.ValidateDatabase <expl.ValidateDatabase.sql>` or in the application folder to update the procedure in the target database

 File export Bat file
 ~~~~~~~~~~~~~~~~~~~~